No Fault Auto Insurance

 These are minimal amounts.
 You may need more depending on your needs.
 You might want to discuss this with your agent.

 Personal injury protection (pip) is not required in all states.
-Make sure the state you reside in requires it before you purchase it.
+Make sure the state you reside in requires no fault before you purchase it.
 Pip is very important if you do not have any medical insurance.
 Your medical cost could be thousands of dollars if you are in a major accident.
 You will be liable for these cost.
 PiP was designed so you would not have to pay out-of-pocket expense.
 Expense for you or your passengers.
 If you have any form of medical insurance, purchase the minimal coverage and you should be ok.
 This is not in all cases, but most.
-If you have no health insurance, you should purchase the maximum you can afford.
+If you have no health insurance, you should purchase the maximum no fault you can afford.
 This is one of those things you curse when you pay for it, but praise it when you need it.

 How much does personal injury protection cost?